 To identify the early warning signs of turnover during socialization, Stay Metrics provides 7-day orientation and 45-day onboarding driver surveys as part of our driver engagement and retention platform.

 The surveys are sent directly to drivers as text messages that contain a link to complete online.
-If drivers do not respond, our interview team promptly follows up with a phone call to complete the survey as an interview.

 The 7-day survey focuses on driver expectations in critical areas like home time, pay, and quality of equipment.

 The 45-day onboarding survey focuses on early experiences to identify areas where clients have effectively matched driver expectations and where expectations are unmet.

 Below is a sampling of questions that we know are predictive of early turnover.
 Dissatisfaction in any area indicates a higher risk of drivers quitting.
 The questions in our actual survey models are individualized for clients to suit their unique needs and cultures.